apaz-cli/daisho/README.md

 <hr>

 ## Status
-The language is currently still in very early stages.
-I've been working on it for a few months, and everything is still a WIP.
-If you see something in the repo, talk to me first.
-It's probably a proof of concept, and it's probably broken.
-I'm writing pretty much every part at once to get a feel for how everything is supposed to work together.
-See <a href="https://github.com/apaz-cli/Daisho/blob/master/planning/TODO.md">planning/TODO.md</a> for a roadmap and who is doing what.
-A lot of people want to help, but unfortunately there's not a lot that other people can do.
-I just need to work on it every day for a few more months.
-After that, there should be a bit more to help with.

 Although everything is a WIP, it's not like no progress has been made.
 The collection of C libraries that will underpin the compiler and language runtime is almost done.
 These libraries are already a useful tool in their own right.
 The goal of this project is to make writing C less painful, and these libraries already accomplish that to some degree.
 They provide many things that C programmers usually spend a considerable amount of time rewriting for every project.

-Right now, a lot of work is happening in <a href="https://github.com/apaz-cli/pgen">pgen</a>, a tokenizer/parser generator that I'm bootstrapping for compiling the grammar of this language.
+Also, a lot of work is happening in <a href="https://github.com/apaz-cli/pgen">pgen</a>, a tokenizer/parser generator that I'm bootstrapping for compiling the grammar of this language.
+To see that grammar, look at `daic/grammar/daisho.peg`.

+I'm almost done writing the parser.
+Now I'm working on symbol table generation and type unification.

 <br>